circlecube/lorem-ipsum-replace-content/readme.txt

 You created a site and want to show it off, but the client does not want their copy used.
 Just install this plugin and every word in their posts will be swapped out for beautimus latin.

+Note: This does not replace content in the front end.
+It created a filter that replaces content on the front end of the site only.

 == Installation ==

 This section describes how to install the plugin and get it working.